tweag/nickel/doc/manual/syntax.md

 represents any value)
 - Arrays: `Array <type>` is an array whose elements are of type `<type>`.
 - Dictionaries: `{_ : <type>}` is a record whose fields are of type `<type>`.
-- Enums: `[| 'tag1, .., 'tagn |]` is an enumeration comprised of the alternatives
+- Enums: `[| 'tag1 <type1?>, .., 'tagn <typen?>|]` is an enumeration comprised of
-  `'tag1`, .., `'tagn`.
-Tags have the same syntax as identifiers and must be prefixed with a single quote `'`.
-Like record fields, they can however be enclosed in double quotes if they contain special characters:
+  alternatives.
+Constituents have the same syntax as enum values: they can be either unapplied (like enum tags) or applied to a type argument (like enum variants).
+They are prefixed with a single quote `'`.
+Like record fields, they can also be enclosed in double quotes if they contain special characters:
   `'"tag with space"`.
 - Arrows: `<source> -> <target>` is a function taking an argument of type `<source>` and returns values of type `<target>`.